-A state-of-the-art baseball facility like no other, Camelback Ranch-Glendale celebrates its eleventh season as Spring Training home of the Chicago White Sox and Los Angeles Dodgers in 2019.
+A state-of-the-art baseball facility like no other, Camelback Ranch-Glendale celebrates its fifteenth season as Spring Training home of the Chicago White Sox and Los Angeles Dodgers in 2023.
 Located on 141 acres at Ballpark Blvd. and Camelback Road, this Sonoran Desert-inspired facility offers baseball fans more than top-quality playing fields and facilities; the site also features picturesque walking trails, landscaped grounds, citrus groves, and extensive water features.

 The first-rate baseball complex includes more than 118,000 square feet of Major and Minor League clubhouse space, 13 full baseball fields and three half-fields.
 One of the largest facilities in the Cactus League, Camelback Ranch-Glendale's main stadium boasts a capacity of 13,000, which includes 3,000 lawn seats, 12 luxury suites and a party deck.
 Prior to the 2018 season, the complex added two 100-foot shade structures on the first base concourse and a state-of-the-art 30' x 50' Daktronics videoboard.

 Cool Features at "The Ranch"

 Water everywhere: A 1,300-foot, 5-acre lake system with river serves the dual purpose of irrigation for fields and site landscaping.
 The lake utilizes reclaimed water and is stocked with fish.